vm-dev

 Quick Install

-/plugin add https://github.com/EojEdred/Etrid/tree/main/vm-devCopy and paste this command in Claude Code to install this skill
+Recommendednpx skills add EojEdred/Etrid -a claude-code/plugin add https://github.com/EojEdred/Etridgit clone https://github.com/EojEdred/Etrid.git ~/.claude/skills/vm-devCopy and paste this command in Claude Code to install this skill

 Related Skills